oat-sa/taohub-articles/articles/Test Runner Plugins/test-runner-plugins.md

 ![plugin disabled](resources/test-runner-plugins/hider-plugin-disabled.png)

 But the button starts _disabled_, so we need to ensure the button is enabled when we need it.
-Plugins can listen the test runner events and behave accordingly.
+Plugins can listen test runner events and behave accordingly.
 We will enable the button only when an item is loaded and disable it otherwise.

 Still in the `init` method, we will listen for test runner events, and implement the `enable` and `disable` methods.